uktrade/stream-write-ods/README.md

 def get_sheets(sheet_name, csv_reader):
     yield sheet_name, next(csv_reader), csv_reader

-# Hard coded is this example, but can be any iterable that yields the
+# Any iterable that yields the bytes of a CSV file
-# bytes of a CSV file
+# Hard coded for the purposes of this example
 csv_data_bytes_iter = (
     b'col_1,col_2\n',
     b'1,"value"\n',